Careers Information, Advice and Guidance

 If you have any issues please contact Mrs Mullarkey on email@example.com

-Speakers for Schools committed to delivering a Virtual Work Experience (VWEX) programme, which would allow young people (aged 14-19) from across the UK to undertake structured, interactive work experience placements with prestigious employers remotely (at school or home).
+Most opportunities are for young people (aged 14-19) from across the UK to undertake structured, interactive work experience placements with prestigious employers remotely (at school or home) however some are available from age 16 upwards depending on the subject.

 For parents and carers:

 We have set up a Home Learning Hub so that students and parents can easily access resources to build essential skills at home.
-Please do feel free to share the link with your friends, colleagues and family.
+Please do feel free to share the link with your friends, colleagues and family https://www.skillsbuilder.org/homelearning.

 SEND and Key Stage 3-4